Goddard Education Program

-Goddard’s Education Program offers a holistic, interdisciplinary and student-centered approach to learning that is personally and socially relevant and transformative.
+Goddard’s Education Program offers a holistic, interdisciplinary, and student-centered approach to learning that is personally and socially relevant and transformative.
 At Goddard, you chart your own path of in-depth and expansive study that has enduring meaning for your community and your own life, and that contributes to the advancement of research and scholarship in your area of study.
-Your advisors and fellow students help you synthesize and communicate in your senior study or master’s thesis what you research, experience and discover.
+Your faculty advisors and fellow students help you synthesize and communicate in your senior study or master’s thesis what you research, experience and discover.

 Goddard’s Education Program offers full and part time study leading to the following degrees: